Ladysnake/Ladysnake.github.io/wiki/requiem/pandemonium.md

 		<h1 id="pandemonium">Pandemonium</h1>
 		<p>A WIP Requiem expansion, upgrading soul capabilities.</p>
 		<h3 id="changes-to-requiem">Changes to Requiem</h3>
 		<p>Most living entities can be possessed.
-Notable exceptions are the Enderdragon, the Wither boss, and otherplayers.</p>
+Notable exceptions are the Enderdragon, the Wither boss, and other players.</p>
 		<h3 id="passive-behaviours">Passive behaviours</h3>
 		<p>
 		Every entity behaviour that does not depend on its AI works by default during possession.
 Some changes have